1.11.2021 – 15.12.2021

 The course is designed for master’s and doctoral level students in the fields of sociology, political science, anthropology, international relations, Middle Eastern studies, postcolonial theory, and de-colonial studies.
 The course is free of charge.

 Instructor: Dr. Ali Kassem

-Dr. Ali Kassem holds a PhD in Sociology, from the University of Sussex.
+Dr. Ali Kassem is IASH-Alwaleed postdoctoral research fellow at the University of Edinburgh and holds a PhD in Sociology from the University of Sussex.
 His research interests are in postcolonial and de-colonial theories, the sociology of religion and of knowledge, as well as migration studies.
-His dissertation is an investigation of Coloniality, as a global structure of power, and its effect on the (Islamic) lived through a case-study of Islamic dress in Lebanon.
-Kassem works as a postdoctoral research fellow at the University of Edinburgh, and before that, he worked as a Postdoctoral researcher with the Arab Council for Social Sciences, funded by the Carnegie Corporation of New York with affiliation to the Beirut Urban Lab.
+His dissertation is an investigation of Coloniality, as a global structure of power, and its effect on the (Islamic) lived through a case-study of Islamic visibility in Lebanon.
+Previously, he was an Early Career Research Fellow with the Arab Council for Social Sciences, funded by the Carnegie Corporation of New York and with affiliation to the Beirut Urban Lab.